Events & Online Outreach for B2B Companies

 Research comments and threads on forums and social platforms.

-Look at past events held by your competitors, and poll attendees about what they liked and didn’t like.
+Look at past events held by your competitors, and, if you can connect with them, poll attendees about what they liked and didn’t like.

 When you plan an online event around a topic your audience is sure to be interested in, half the marketing battle is already won.